JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 The :code:`nml_file` and :code:`streams_file` specify the `namelist.atmosphere` and
 `streams.atmosphere` files, respectively, which are used to initialize the MPAS-A mesh and additional model fields that are used to initialize MPAS-A physical quantities.
-Some of those physical quantities may not be be needed for MPAS-JEDI applications, which will be discussed later in the context of the :code:`deallocate non-da fields` option.
+Some of those physical quantities may not be needed for MPAS-JEDI applications, which will be discussed later in the context of the :code:`deallocate non-da fields` option.
 For most MPAS-JEDI applications, it suffices to use the default namelist and streams file names, again `namelist.atmosphere` and `streams.atmosphere`, respectively.
 One specific case where the default names cannot be used is a dual-mesh ``Variational`` application.

-For ``Variational`` applications, the :code:`geometry` configuration is provied in two places, under :code:`cost function` and within each of the :code:`iterations` vector members under :code:`variational`.
+For ``Variational`` applications, the :code:`geometry` configuration is provided in two places, under :code:`cost function` and within each of the :code:`iterations` vector members under :code:`variational`.
 The :code:`cost function.geometry` configuration specifies the fine mesh used for background and analysis states, and the :code:`variational.iterations[:].geometry`